labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 Below is an example for Colabfold, which requires a GPU and web access to run queries against the MMSeq2 database:

 ```
-...
 "gpuBool": true,
 "networkBool": true,
-...
 ```

-# Step 6: Submit your tool config to PLEX via a Pull Request
+## Step 6: Submit your tool config to PLEX via a Pull Request

 To submit your tool to PLEX, you will create a config file and submit it via a pull request.
 Here are the steps:

 1. Go to [https://github.com/labdao/plex/tree/main/tools](https://github.com/labdao/plex/tree/main/tools)
-2. Click “add file”, then “create new file”.
+2. Click “Add file”, then “Create new file”.
 ![addplex1](add-tool-to-PLEX-1.png)
 3. Create a json file for the config, by editing the filename.
 Name it after the tool (all lowercase, no spaces) e.g. "mytool.json".
 ![addplex2](add-tool-to-PLEX-2.png)